-At the time of our initial work (Bilen et al. 2011), there was earlier work using latent variables, but typically for object detection and not classification (Blaschko et al. 2010; Felzenszwalb et al. 2010; Vedaldi and Zisserman 2009).
-A notable exception is a contribution by Nguyen et al. (2009).
+At the time of our initial work [2], there was earlier work using latent variables, but typically for object detection and not classification [12, 37, 4].
+A notable exception is a contribution by Nguyen et al. [24].
 They proposed a method for joint localization (only cropping) and classification.
 We believe that our learning approach is more principled however, and we go beyond cropping by also offering splits and crop + split combinations.
 This comes with improved results.
 Moreover, we propose iterative learning for these non-convex optimization problems, thereby more successfully avoiding local minima, as well as an objective function that can better deal with unbalanced data sets.
-In the meantime, the use of latent variables has gained traction in the area of classification(Bilen et al. 2012; Shapovalova et al. 2012; Sharma et al. 2012).
+In the meantime, the use of latent variables has gained traction in the area of classification [3,32,31].

-While it is possible to learn our latent variables by using a separate routine (Satkin and Hebert 2010), we adopt a principled max-margin method that jointly infers latent variables and class label.
-This we solve using a latent structural support vector machine (LSVM) (Yu and Joachims 2009).
-Self-paced learning has recently been proposed as a further extension for the improved learning of latent SVMs (Kumar et al. 2010), but was not used here.
+While it is possible to learn our latent variables by using a separate routine [29], we adopt a principled max-margin method that jointly infers latent variables and class label.
+This we solve using a latent structural support vector machine (LSVM) [40].
+Self-paced learning has recently been proposed as a further extension for the improved learning of latent SVMs [16], but was not used here.
 Instead, we explore an extension of the LSVM by initially limiting the latent variable parameter space and iteratively growing it.
 Moreover, we design a new objective function in the LSVM formulation to more effectively learn in the case of unbalanced data sets, e.g. when having a significantly higher number of negative images than positive ones.
 Those measures were observed to improve the classification results.

 Our work can be seen as complementary to several alternative refinements to the bag-of-words principle.
 As a matter of fact, it could be combined with such work.
-For instance, improvements have also been obtained by considering multiple kernels of different features (Gehler and Nowozin 2009; Vedaldi et al. 2009).
-Another refinement has been based on varying the pyramidal representation step by considering maximal pooling over sparse continuous features (Boureau et al. 2010; Wang et al. 2010).
+For instance, improvements have also been obtained by considering multiple kernels of different features [36,14].
+Another refinement has been based on varying the pyramidal representation step by considering maximal pooling over sparse continuous features [39,5].

-At a meta-level, recent progress in object classification has mainly been driven by the selection of more (sophisticated) features (Perronnin et al. 2010; Zhou et al. 2010).
-This has brought a couple of percentage points in terms of performance (Chatfield et al. 2011).
+At a meta-level, recent progress in object classification has mainly been driven by the selection of more (sophisticated) features [26,43].
+This has brought a couple of percentage points in terms of performance [6].
 Our improvements can actually be combined with those, and are shown here to bring similar improvements on their own.
 Yet, our approach does this at a lower computational cost.

 As to action classification, this has mainly followed a bag of words approach as well.
-Early work towards classification of actions using space-time interest points (STIP) (Laptev and Lindeberg 2003) was proposed by Schüldt et al. (2004).
-A detailed evaluation of various features has been carried out lately by Wang et al. (2009).
+Early work towards classification of actions using space-time interest points (STIP) [18] was proposed by Schüldt et al. [30].
+A detailed evaluation of various features has been carried out lately by Wang et al. [38].

-In summary, the main contributions of this paper are (a) the introduction of latent variables for enhanced classification, (b) a principled technique for estimating them in the case of object and action classification, (c) adapted optimization to improve learning in the case of imbalanced data sets, and (d) the avoidance of local optima through an iteratively widened parameter space.
+In summary, the main contributions of this paper are a) the introduction of latent variables for enhanced classification, b) a principled technique for estimating them in the case of object and action classification, c) adapted optimization to improve learning in the case of imbalanced data sets, and d) the avoidance of local optima through an iteratively widened parameter space.